Birmingham and Oxford Junction Railway: The GWR steps in

 The GWR and the other parties interested in the line decided to proceed anyway, and the scheme became known as the Birmingham and Oxford Junction Railway.
-As the earlier scheme had presumed the use of the Grand Junction's Curzon Street station in Birmingham, an additional Bill was prepared, for the Birmingham Extension Railway, a short line from Bordesley to the central station that later became known as Snow Hill station.
-The London and Birmingham Railway had resorted to a series of spoiling tactics intended to undermine the case for the line, but after a struggle, the Royal Assent was given to the Birmingham and Oxford Junction Railway, and to the Bill for the Birmingham extension and terminus, on 3 August 1846.
-Capital was to be £1 million for the two railways combined; the Birmingham Extension Railway Act authorised the station scheme, and directed that the Extension should immediately be amalgamated with the B&OJR.
+As the earlier scheme had presumed the use of the Grand Junction's Curzon Street station in Birmingham, an additional bill was prepared, for the Birmingham Extension Railway, a short line from Bordesley to the central station that later became known as Snow Hill station.
+The London and Birmingham Railway had resorted to a series of spoiling tactics intended to undermine the case for the line, but after a struggle, royal assent was given to the Birmingham and Oxford Junction Railway Act 1846 (9 & 10 Vict. c. cccxxxvii), and to the Birmingham and Oxford Junction Railway (Birmingham Extension Railway) Act 1846 (9 & 10 Vict. c. cccxxxviii), on 3 August 1846.
+Capital was to be £1 million for the two railways combined; the Birmingham and Oxford Junction Railway (Birmingham Extension Railway) Act 1846 authorised the station scheme, and directed that the extension should immediately be amalgamated with the B&OJR.

 In fact sixteen railway bills were passed that day; two of them for railways between Birmingham and Wolverhampton: the Birmingham, Wolverhampton and Stour Valley Railway, which was soon to fall into LNWR hands, and the Birmingham, Wolverhampton and Dudley Railway, later to be a GWR offshoot.
 In addition there was a Shrewsbury and Birmingham Railway, which was in fact to construct no further south than Wolverhampton.

 It was evident that amalgamation with the GWR by the B&OJR as well as the Birmingham, Wolverhampton and Dudley Railway was advantageous.
 Some shareholders of the B&OJR objected on the grounds that better terms might be secured from the LNWR.
 However after considerable procedural difficulties, the amalgamation was approved.
 It was formalised on 2 January 1847.

 At this the LNWR faction attempted to subvert the whole affair, at first by acquiring large numbers of B&OJR shares, buying them at a premium.
 They were thereby able to win votes at shareholders' meetings.
 A forged common seal of the company was procured, and numerous procedural devices were attempted.
 At length in January 1848 the matter was found in the GWR's favour in the Court of Chancery, and the LNWR finally acquiesced.
 The amalgamation was settled, and the line from Fenny Compton to Wolverhampton was to be built by the GWR.

 The gauge question

 The furore was well publicised, and it moved the House of Lords to order the Railway Commissioners to consider the gauge question.
 It was obvious that a through railway from London to Birmingham ought not to have an avoidable break of gauge, but the whole question was reopened.
-This issue was now debated inconclusively, but on 31 August 1848 the amalgamation Bill was passed and mixed gauge was authorised.
+This issue was now debated inconclusively, but on 31 August 1848 the amalgamation bill was passed and mixed gauge was authorised.